galaxyproject/galaxy-hub/src/news/2020-06-galaxy-update/index.md

 # Publications

 **255 new publications** referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) in April and May.
-There were 10 *[Galactic](https://www.zotero.org/groups/1732893/galaxy/tags/%2BGalactic)* and *[Stellar](https://www.zotero.org/groups/1732893/galaxy/tags/%2BStellar)* publications added, and **9 of them are open access**:
+There were 10 *[Galactic](https://www.zotero.org/groups/1732893/galaxy/tags/%2BGalactic)* and *[Stellar](https://www.zotero.org/groups/1732893/galaxy/tags/%2BStellar)* publications added, and **9 of them are open access**.

 <div class="card-deck">